Logic Pro: Software instruments

-The software instruments included in Logic Pro X include: Drum Kit Designer, Drum Machine Designer, ES, ES2, EFM1, ES E, ES M, ES P, EVOC 20 PolySynth, Sampler, Quick Sampler, Step Sequencer, Klopfgeist, Retro Synth, Sculpture, Ultrabeat, Vintage B3, Vintage Clav, Vintage Electric Piano.
-These instruments produce sound in various ways, through subtractive synthesis (ES, ES2, ES E, ES M, ES P, Retro Synth), frequency modulation synthesis (EFM1), wavetable synthesis (ES2, Retro Synth), vocoding (EVOC 20 PolySynth), sampling (Sampler, Quick Sampler, Drum Kit Designer), and component modeling techniques (Ultrabeat, Vintage B3, Vintage Clav, and Vintage Electric Piano, Sculpture).
+The software instruments included in Logic Pro X include: Drum Kit Designer, Drum Machine Designer, ES, ES2, EFM1, ES E, ES M, ES P, EVOC 20 PolySynth, Sampler (formerly EXS24), Quick Sampler, Step Sequencer, Klopfgeist, Retro Synth, Sculpture, Studio Bass, Studio Piano, Ultrabeat, Vintage B3, Vintage Clav, Vintage Electric Piano.
+These instruments produce sound in various ways, through subtractive synthesis (ES, ES2, ES E, ES M, ES P, Retro Synth), frequency modulation synthesis (EFM1), wavetable synthesis (ES2, Retro Synth), vocoding (EVOC 20 PolySynth), sampling (Sample Alchemy, Sampler, Quick Sampler, Drum Kit Designer), and component modeling techniques (Drum Machine Designer, Ultrabeat, Vintage B3, Vintage Clav, and Vintage Electric Piano, Sculpture).
 As of version 10.2, Logic Pro X also includes Alchemy, a sample-manipulation synthesizer that was previously developed by Camel Audio.
 The software instruments are activated by MIDI information that can be input via a MIDI instrument or drawn into the MIDI editor.

 Audio effects

 Audio effects include amp and guitar pedal emulators, delay effects, distortion effects, dynamics processors, equalization filters, filter effects, imaging processors, metering tools, modulation effects, pitch effects, and reverb effects.
 Among Logic's reverb plugins is Space Designer, which uses convolution reverb to simulate the acoustics of audio played in different environments, such as rooms of varying size, or emulate the echoes that might be heard on high mountains.
+Even so, Apple still includes legacy Logic effects such as PlatinumVerb which uses algorithms for producing reverb effects instead of convolution processing, which is more cpu-intensive.
+Apple has added the ability to mix in surround sound as well as in spatial audio.
+An important tool for these as well as stereo mixing are their binaural post-processing controls.
+To help users with these processes, they have added a Mastering Assistant.

 Distributed processing

 The application features distributed processing abilities (in 32-bit mode), which can function across an Ethernet LAN.
 One machine runs the Logic Pro app, while the other machines on the network run the Logic node app.
 Logic will then offload the effects and synth processing to the other machines on the network.
 If the network is fast enough (i.e., on the order of gigabit Ethernet), this can work in near real-time, depending on buffer settings and CPU loads.
-This allows users to combine the power of several Macintosh computers to process Logic Pro's built-in software instruments and plug-ins, and 3rd party processing plug-ins.
+This allows users to combine the power of several Macintosh computers to process Logic Pro's built-in software instruments and plug-ins, and third party processing plug-ins.
 As of version 10.0.7, Logic can access 24 processing threads, which aligns with the capabilities of Apple's flagship 12-core Mac Pro.